goldensilence/linux/README.md

-# linux
-Notes of Linux command
+# Notes of Linux command